-An 'attribute' is some characteristic of an object which you can modify in Xara Designer Pro 7.
+An 'attribute' is some characteristic of an object which you can modify in Xara Photo & Graphic Designer 7.
 For example a shape's attributes include its color, its outline width and its outline color.

-You can change the attributes of an object after you've drawn it, by selecting it and then changing its fill color, line width, or any of its other attributes.
-But Xara Designer Pro 7 also keeps track of the 'current' attributes, which are the attributes that get applied to newly drawn objects as they are created.
+As mentioned above you can change the attributes of an object after you've drawn it, by selecting it and then changing its fill color, line width, or any of its other attributes.
+But Xara Photo & Graphic Designer 7 also keeps track of the 'current' attributes, which are the attributes that get applied to newly drawn objects as they are created.